Cristina Phipps is an Associate Attorney at Lagomarsino Law. She joined the firm as a Law Clerk during

 Bachelor of Science in Business Finance.
 While completing her undergraduate coursework, she

-worked full-time in an operations and client-facing role at an investment and wealth management
+worked full-time in an operations and client-facing role at an investment and wealth management firm.

 Cristina is currently a member of the Clark County Bar Association, the Nevada Justice Association,